sthenic/sigscape/README.md

 On Windows, the location of the Python environment is more loosely defined.
 For this reason, `sigscape` uses runtime dynamic linking to still allow the application to start even if a Python environment cannot be found on the system.
-The location of the Python runtime must indexed by the system's `PATH`;
+The location of the Python runtime must be indexed by the system's `PATH`;
 specifically `python3.dll`, which contains the ABI-stable C-API.
 A well-provisioned Python distribution normally contains this file together with the version-specific shared library, e.g. `python310.dll` for Python 3.10.
 The